urickesau1/sass-task/README.md

 Images
 Step 6.
 Add an "index.html" file in your main folder.
 Step 7.
 Enter the command "sass --watch scss:css" in your Command Prompt.
 Step 8.
-Using your text-editor, link your stylesheet as css/main.scss.
+Using your text-editor, link your as css/main.scss.
 Step 9.
 Edit your style as you wish in your text editor and save your progress.